matthewjguck/matthewjguck.github.io/src/content/homepage/-index.md

       label: "Get Started Now"
       link: "/engauge"

+  - title: "On Type 1"
+    image: "/images/On Type 1 Splash.png"
+    content: "On Type 1 is a series of digital prints that aims to capture various facets of the diabetic experience.
+    "

+    button:
+      enable: false
+      label: "Get Started Now"
+      link: "/ontype1"

+  - title: "SLATT"
+    image: "/images/SLATT Splash.png"
+    content: "Spotify Language Acquisition Translation Tool - your ultimate companion for exploring music lyrics in multiple languages while enjoying your favorite tracks on Spotify.
+SLATT connects directly to your Spotify account and translates the current song into your desired target language"

+    button:
+      enable: false
+      label: ""
+      link: "/slatt"

   - title: "The Cupid Project"
     image: "/images/Cupid Project Splash.png"
     content: "An annual card-giving project delivering to nursing homes every Valentine's Day since 2018.